FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_apply-template/readme.md

 # Applying a template

-Template can be applied to UniConfig nodes using the `apply-template` RPC.
+Templates can be applied to UniConfig nodes using the `apply-template` RPC.

 This procedure contains the following steps:

 1. **Read template** - Reads a template configuration from the